FURK4NGG/ai-capture/README.md

 23. Voice-to-text input
 Supports microphone recording and transcription with online or local STT.

-24.STT countdown recording
+24. STT countdown recording
-Voice recording can stop automatically after a configured timeout.
+Voice recording stop automatically after a configured timeout.
 When enabled, the remaining seconds are shown during recording.

+25. STT silence auto-stop
+Voice recording stop automatically when silence is detected.
+The silence duration can be configured from STT settings.

-25. Offline STT
+26. Offline STT
 Uses whisper.cpp with configured binary and model paths.

-26. Online STT
+27. Online STT
 Uses OpenRouter audio-capable models and sends WAV audio as input_audio.

-27. Token usage display
+28. Token usage display
 Shows input, output, and total token usage for each response when enabled.

-28. Token price display
+29. Token price display
 Can estimate message cost using a configurable token price value.

-29. Theme system
+30. Theme system
 Supports dark/light theme and custom UI colors.

-30. Language system
+31. Language system
 Supports external language files such as Turkish and English, with cached language loading.

-31. Prompt chooser
+32. Prompt chooser
 Prompt behavior blocks can be enabled/disabled, such as copyable, apply, PDF visual edit, file creation, structured output, and code mode.

-32. Terminal control
+33. Terminal control
 The project also supports terminal usage, excluding STT and some GUI-only features.

-33. Linux compatibility
+34. Linux compatibility
 Designed for Linux devices, including Arch and Debian/Ubuntu-based systems.

-34. Streaming response system
+35. Streaming response system
 AI responses are streamed in real-time.
 The assistant message appears gradually as it is being generated instead of waiting for the full response.

-35. Advanced PDF processing pipeline
+36. Advanced PDF processing pipeline
 pdf_text → extract text from the PDF → AI generates DOCX → app converts DOCX back to PDF

       pdf_image → if PDF Image mode is selected, convert PDF pages to PNG → AI analyzes the image or returns a PNG